Digraph Coloring and Distance to Acyclicity: Abstract

-Since these results are mostly negative, we then consider parameters that measure the distance from acyclicity of the underlying graph.
+Since these results imply that the problem is also NP-hard on graphs of bounded directed treewidth, we then consider parameters that measure the distance from acyclicity of the underlying graph.
 On the positive side, we show that $k$-\textsc{Digraph Coloring} admits an FPT algorithm parameterized by treewidth, whose parameter dependence is $(\tw!)k^{\tw}$.
 Since this is considerably worse than the $k^{\tw}$ dependence of (undirected) $k$-\textsc{Coloring}, we pose the question of whether the $\tw!$ factor can be eliminated.
 Our main contribution in this part is to settle this question in the negative and show that our algorithm is essentially optimal, even for the much more restricted parameter treedepth and for $k=2$.
 Specifically, we show that an FPT algorithm solving $2$-\textsc{Digraph Coloring} with dependence $\td^{o(\td)}$ would contradict the ETH.

+In the end, we consider the class of tournaments.
+It is known that deciding whether a tournament is $2$-colorable is NP-complete.
+We present an algorithm that decides if we can $2$-color a tournament in $O^*(\sqrt[3]{6}^n)$ time.